kevinlopezandrade/arcworld/README.md

 ## TODO
 - [ ] Get rid of the deprecated module.
 - [ ] Make it compliant with the static type checker Pyright or Mypy and add it as a pre-commit hook.
-- [ ] Split the dsl/functional.py into two modules.
 - [ ] Define a common strategy for Task Generation, after the Grid is sampled.
 - [ ] Document all the modules.
-- [ ] For the modules that use the DSL implement the mixers and implement the code generation module.
-- [x] Implement the resampling strategies for the subgrid pickup.
 - [ ] Remove flak8: noqa from the files of the previous modules.
-- [x] Add environment.yaml and a setup.py to make it possible to use pip install -e (developer mode)

 ## Development
 We recommend using [conda](https://docs.conda.io/en/latest/) as a virtual